 Merging binaries are known to be standard sirens for measuring $H_0$.
 Schutz's original idea~\cite{schutz:1986gp} of estimating $H_0$ by GWs from coalescing binaries led to the foundation of this elusive goal.
-The direct detection of GWs from the binary merger reveals its intrinsic luminosity.
-This intrinsic luminosity, a function of chirp mass and frequency, can determine the luminosity distance to the source through measurements of GW source parameters.
-However, retrieving the redshift information is tedious and cannot be uniquely obtained from the GW signal itself on a single-event level.
-For coalescing neutron star with the detection of an electromagnetic (EM) counterpart from the source, e.g., a kilonova, measuring the redshift of the host galaxy and hence $H_0$ becomes more straightforward.
+The direct detection of GWs from the binary merger reveals its apparent luminosity.
+This luminosity, which is a function of the chirp mass and frequency, can determine the luminosity distance to the source through measurements of the GW source parameters.
+However, retrieving the redshift information is tedious and cannot be uniquely obtained from the GW signal itself on a single event level.
+For a coalescing neutron star (NS) with the detection of an electromagnetic (EM) counterpart from the source, e.g., a kilonova, measuring the redshift of the host galaxy and hence $H_0$ becomes more straightforward.
 The precision of $H_0$ measurement through this method enhances as estimates from more and more such events are stacked.
-In the absence of counterparts, like in the case of binary black hole mergers or \textit{dark sirens}, statistical association of the redshift can be performed by comparing GW localization volume with galaxy catalogs~\cite{PhysRevD.77.043512,PhysRevD.86.043011}, or cross-correlating spatial clustering of the GW sources with galaxies~\cite{PhysRevD.93.083511,Bera:2020jhx,Mukherjee:2020hyn ,Mukherjee:2022afz}.
-Other indirect statistical methods include \textit{spectral sirens}~\cite{Chernoff_1993,PhysRevD.85.023535,Farr_2019}, where the redshift of the source is inferred using features in the astrophysical mass distribution of GW sources, and \textit{love sirens}, which breaks the mass-redshift degeneracy via information in the tidal parameter in systems containing NSs~\cite{Messenger_2012}.
+In the absence of counterparts, like in the case of binary black hole mergers or \textit{dark sirens}, statistical association of the redshift can be performed by comparing the GW localization volume with galaxy catalogs~\cite{PhysRevD.77.043512,PhysRevD.86.043011}, or cross-correlating spatial clustering of the GW sources with galaxies~\cite{PhysRevD.93.083511,Bera:2020jhx,Mukherjee:2020hyn ,Mukherjee:2022afz}.
+Other indirect statistical methods include \textit{spectral sirens}~\cite{Chernoff_1993,PhysRevD.85.023535,Farr:2019twy}, where the redshift of the source is inferred using features in the astrophysical mass distribution of GW sources, and \textit{love sirens}, which breaks the mass-redshift degeneracy via information in the tidal parameter in systems containing neutron stars~\cite{Messenger_2012}.